Predrag Mijatović: International career

-Mijatović was included in the squad for the 1987 FIFA World Youth Championship, winning the tournament.
+Mijatović was included in Yugoslavia's squad for the 1987 FIFA World Youth Championship, winning the tournament.

+Mijatović made his senior debut for Yugoslavia national football team in an August 1989 friendly match against Finland.
 He was also called by the main team to UEFA Euro 1992, but the nation would be suspended due to the Yugoslav Wars.
-He made his senior debut for Yugoslavia in an August 1989 friendly match against Finland.

 1998 FIFA World Cup

+Mijatović was the top scorer for the FR Yugoslavia national football team during the 1998 FIFA World Cup qualification.
+Seven of his 14 goals came in the play-off tie against Hungary, as Yugoslavia won 12–1 on aggregate to qualify for the final tournament.

-He played for FR Yugoslavia in the 1998 FIFA World Cup in France, missing a penalty in the match versus the Netherlands.
+Mijatović was one of the key players for FR Yugoslavia in the 1998 FIFA World Cup, appearing in all four of his team's games and scoring a goal in a 2–2 draw against Germany in the group stage.
+He however missed a penalty in the match versus the Netherlands in the round of 16, eventually losing 2–1.

 UEFA Euro 2000

-Mijatović played for FR Yugoslavia at UEFA Euro 2000.
+Mijatović played for FR Yugoslavia at UEFA Euro 2000, appearing in all games as the team exited in the quarter-finals following a 6–1 loss to the Netherlands.

-He has earned a total of 73 caps, scoring 27 goals.
-His final international was a June 2003 European Championship qualification match against Azerbaijan.
+Mijatović has earned a total of 73 international caps, scoring 27 goals.
+His final international game was a June 2003 European Championship qualification match against Azerbaijan.

-International goals

 Post-playing career

 After retiring in 2004, Mijatović continued living in the city of Valencia and soon became a player agent.

-In 2006, Mijatović became Real Madrid's director of football, serving in the position for three seasons.
-During this time, Mijatovic signed important players in Real Madrid's history such as Pepe, Marcelo, Higuaín and Van Nistelrooy.
+In 2006, Mijatović became Real Madrid's director of football, serving in the position for three seasons under the leadership of Ramón Calderón as club president.
+During this time, Mijatovic signed important players in Real Madrid's history such as Fabio Cannavaro, Ruud van Nistelrooy, Marcelo, Gonzalo Higuaín and Pepe.

 Through his friendship with Anzhi Makhachkala general manager German Chistyakov, Mijatović was reportedly part of the three-man delegation (the other two were Anzhi's transfer man German Tkachenko and Serbian player agent Vlado Lemić) the Russian club deployed to Milan on 9 August 2011 for initial negotiations with Internazionale (represented by sporting director Marco Branca and vice-president Rinaldo Ghelfi) over the transfer of striker Samuel Eto'o.

+In October 2024, Mijatović was appointed vice president of FK Partizan under president Rasim Ljajić.

-Personal
+Personal life

-Born in Titograd, SR Montenegro, SFR Yugoslavia, Mijatović grew up in the Masline neighbourhood on the town outskirts and is of the Bjelopavlici clan ancestry.
+Born in Titograd (now Podgorica), Mijatović grew up in the Masline neighbourhood.
+He is married to Aneta Milićević.

 On 3 June 2009, the official website of Real Madrid stated that Mijatović's son Andrej, aged 15, died after a long illness, and offered its "deepest sympathies on behalf of the entire club and its members".